sebastianbergmann/phpunit-documentation-english/src/risky-tests.rst

-can be enabled by using the ``--strict-coverage`` option on the :ref:`command-line <appendixes.cli-options.execution>` or by setting ``beStrictAboutCoverageMetadata="true"`` in PHPUnit's :ref:`XML configuration file <appendixes.configuration>`.
+can be enabled by using the ``--strict-coverage`` option on the :ref:`command-line <appendixes.cli-options.execution>` or by setting ``beStrictAboutCoverageMetadata="true"`` in PHPUnit's :ref:`XML configuration file <appendixes.xml-configuration-file>`.

 A test that has :ref:`code coverage targets <code-coverage.targeting-units-of-code>` (for example ``PHPUnit\Framework\Attributes\CoversClass``) and that executes code which is not specified using a ``Covers*`` or ``Uses*`` attribute will be considered risky when this check is enabled.

 This check is not performed for tests attributed with ``#[Medium]`` or ``#[Large]``.
 Medium and large tests typically exercise more code than small, focused unit tests and are therefore more likely to execute code that is not explicitly listed as covered or used.

-Furthermore, by setting ``requireCoverageMetadata="true"`` in PHPUnit's :ref:`XML configuration file <appendixes.configuration>`, a test that does not define code coverage metadata (such as ``CoversClass``, ``CoversMethod``, ``CoversFunction``, ``CoversNothing``, etc.) will be considered risky.
+Furthermore, by setting ``requireCoverageMetadata="true"`` in PHPUnit's :ref:`XML configuration file <appendixes.xml-configuration-file>`, a test that does not define code coverage metadata (such as ``CoversClass``, ``CoversMethod``, ``CoversFunction``, ``CoversNothing``, etc.) will be considered risky.
 Unlike the strict coverage check described above, this check is performed regardless of the test's size (``#[Small]``, ``#[Medium]``, or ``#[Large]``).